RTEMS/rtems-docs/c-user/rtems_data_types.rst

 Fatal extensions are invoked when the system should terminate.

+.. rubric:: PARAMETERS:

+``source``
+    This parameter is the system termination source.
+The source indicates the component which caused the system termination request, see :ref:`InterfaceRtemsFatalSource`.
+The system termination code may provide additional information related to the system termination request.

+``always_set_to_false``
+    This parameter is a value equal to :c:macro:`false`.

+``code``
+    This parameter is the system termination code.
+This value must be interpreted with respect to the source.

 .. rubric:: NOTES:

 The fatal extensions are invoked in :term:`extension forward order`.